Donald Rice: Public service

-After 4 years of graduate school while in the U. S. Army Reserves, from 1965 to 1967, he served on active duty as a lieutenant and then captain of ordnance.
+After four years of graduate school while in the U. S. Army Reserves, from 1965 to 1967, he served on active duty as a lieutenant and then captain of ordnance.
 During that time, he was assistant professor of management and acting deputy director for academics at the Navy Management Systems Center in the Naval Postgraduate School at Monterey, California.

 In 1967, Rice became director of cost analysis in the Office of the Secretary of Defense in Washington, D.C.
-Two years later, he was appointed as deputy assistant secretary of defense for resource analysis where he was responsible for cost analysis, manpower and logistics requirements, and budget planning for defense programs.
+Two years later, he was appointed as deputy assistant secretary of defense for resource analysis.
+He was responsible for cost analysis, manpower and logistics requirements, and budget planning for defense programs.
 From 1970 to 1972, he served as assistant director in the Office of Management and Budget.
 In this position, he managed Federal Government budget activities for agriculture, atomic energy, commerce, energy, environment, natural resources, public works, science and technology, space, and transportation.

 In 1972, Rice became president and chief executive officer of RAND Corporation, an independent, nonprofit, public service think tank in Santa Monica, California.
 RAND conducts research and strategic analysis on national security and other public policy issues and offers a doctoral degree program in public policy analysis.
-During this time, Rice also was appointed by President Ford to serve as chairman of the National Commission on Supplies and Shortages and by Presidents Nixon and Carter to two terms on the National Science Board.
+During this time, Rice also was appointed by President Ford to serve as chairman of the National Commission on Supplies and Shortages, and by Presidents Nixon and Carter to two terms on the National Science Board.
 At the request of President Carter, he directed a comprehensive study of the resources management process within the United States Department of Defense.

 He remained at RAND until May 1989 when President George H. W. Bush appointed him Secretary of the Air Force.
 As the Air Force Secretary, Rice reorganized the Air Force and reduced its budget.
 The first Gulf War, also known as "Desert Storm", was fought while he was secretary.
 Rice served for four years, from May 22, 1989, until he left the Department of the Air Force on January 20, 1993.

 Rice has been president of the Institute of Management Sciences, a member of the American Association for the Advancement of Science, the American Economic Association, and a fellow of the National Academy of Public Administration.
 He was appointed by President Clinton to the United States Commission on National Strategy in the 21st Century.

 He has contributed to McCain 2000, George W. Bush for President, Bush-Cheney '04, John McCain 2008, the National Republican Congressional Committee, and the National Republican Senatorial Committee.